gnoailles/Cuboz/README.md

 The game has been made with Unity.

 ## Gameplay
-The gameplay is based on input randomizations.
-At the start of every level the player's inputs are re-randomized around all the gamepads buttons (apart from the joysticks)
+The gameplay is based on inputs randomization.
+At the start of every level the player's inputs are re-randomized around all the gamepad's buttons (apart from the joysticks)

 ![alt text](https://i.imgur.com/NwoNN5d.png "Gameplay Screenshot")